mattdimi/DLPSRP/README.md

 # Comparison of deep learning algorithms for forecasting stock returns and portfolio optimization

 This repository contains the implementation of our paper, *Comparison of deep learning algorithms for forecasting stock returns and portfolio optimization*, as part of our final project for the course **MAE 576: Deep Learning in Physical Systems**.
+This repository includes the paper, its extended abstract and a presentation of the paper:
+- `Paper.pdf`: paper
+- `Extended abstract.pdf`: extended abstract
-The paper `Paper.pdf`, its extended abstract `Extended abstract.pdf` and a presentation of the main results in the paper `Final Presentation.pdf` are made available in the repository.
+- `Final Presentation.pdf`: presentation of the main results in the paper

 ## Authors